 your GP – keep in mind that sometimes children are more comfortable talking to a new doctor, a doctor who doesn’t also see their parents, a younger doctor or a doctor of the same gender

 - your local community health centre

 - local mental health services.

-You can also find helpful information at our mental health links and resources page and the youthbeyondblue get help page.
+You can also find helpful information at our teen mental health links and resources page and at Youth Beyond Blue – Help someone.